cap-js-community/sap-afc-sdk/README.md

 - Terminal: `afc add -b mock`

-A more advanced mocked Job processing can be configured by setting the following [CDS env](https://cap.cloud.sap/docs/node.js/cds-env) options (as described in [options](#options)):
+More advanced mocked Job processing can be configured by setting the following [CDS env](https://cap.cloud.sap/docs/node.js/cds-env) options (as described in [options](#options)):

 ```json